 Kilimanjaro National Park is teeming with fascinating and unique wildlife, including the striking black-and-white colobus monkey.
 Discover which animals and birds to watch for, where to find them, and the best climbing routes for wildlife spotting.

-That said, if your primary aim is to see Africa’s iconic wildlife, including the Big Five, we recommend exploring other major national parks in Tanzania, such as Ngorongoro Crater or the Serengeti.
+If your primary aim is to see Africa’s iconic wildlife, including the Big Five, we recommend exploring other major national parks in Tanzania, such as Ngorongoro Crater or the Serengeti.
 These parks offer incredible opportunities to witness majestic game animals, apex predators, and even the world-famous Great Migration.

 We encourage you to stay observant during your visit to Kilimanjaro National Park, especially during a Kilimanjaro climb.
 As you ascend beyond the reach of vehicles or day hikers, your chances of spotting unique wildlife increase.